CashScript/cashscript/website/docs/sdk/transactions.md

 transaction.from(inputs: Utxo[]): this
 ```

 The `from()` function allows you to provide a hardcoded list of contract UTXOs to be used in the transaction.
 This overrides the regular UTXO selection performed by the CashScript SDK, so **no further selection will be performed** on the provided UTXOs.
-This function can only be called once per transaction.
+This function can be called any number of times, and the provided UTXOs will be added to the list of earlier added UTXOs.

-:::caution
+:::tip
-This function should generally not be used.
-Only in very specific cases would you want to override the regular UTXO selection.
+The built-in UTXO selection is generally sufficient.
+But there are specific use cases for which it makes sense to use a custom selection algorithm.
 :::

 #### Example